Jcatonnet/mrq-fe-challenge-julien-catonnet/README.md

 # Julien Catonnet challenge solution

+Please find my PR for this frontend challenge.
+To start it locally please:
+- Run `yarn install`
+- Run `yarn start` in the root directory to start all of the services

+For this task, we did not add unit testing and e2e testing on purpose to make this project submission lighter.
+In a real world scenario, we would add:
+- unit test using React testing library to utility functions, critical reducers and slices, key components rendering/ behaviour/ props
+- integration tests to test critical flow and interactions (card selection and price chart display, info toogle etc)

 # Welcome to the MrQ take home assignment.

 ## Please read the instructions and the requirements carefully before you start working on the assignment.